SAT / ACT Prep Online Guides and Tips

 feature_harvard_campus

-In this guide, we give you advice for each Harvard essay prompt as well as tips on whether you should choose a particular prompt.
+In this guide, we give you advice for each Harvard essay prompt as well as tips on how to decide what to write.
 But before we look at the prompts, let's go over what Harvard actually requires in terms of essays.

 Feature Image: Gregor Smith/Flickr